 - An assortment of seasonal veggies – I love using cherry tomatoes, squash, kale, zucchini, sweet potatoes or whatever came in the farm box that week.

-- Fresh seasonal herbs chopped finely (currently we have chives and basil, but you can use cilantro, parsley, or anything you have on hand.
+- Fresh seasonal herbs or greens chopped finely (currently we have kale, chives, and basil, but you can use cilantro, parsley, or anything you have on hand.
 You can even substitute with dried if fresh herbs aren’t handy)

 - Creme fraiche, sour cream, or yogurt (optional for finishing) Wanna make your own yogurt?
 Find starter cultures and yogurt makers here.